ryan-l-robinson/Drupal-Devcontainer/README.md

 ## Containers

-Three containers:

-1. PHP-FPM container built on Oracle Linux 8.
-1. Apache container built on Oracle Linux 8.
-1. MariaDB container using generic official image.

-## Includes
+The first container has PHP and Apache and is built on an official Drupal image.
+It includes:

-- PHP 8.0 and PHP extensions recommended for Drupal 9: APCU and UploadProgress
+- PHP 8.1 and PHP extensions recommended for Drupal 10: APCU and UploadProgress
 - Latest version of composer.
-- Pa11y accessibility testing tool.
 - XDebug for PHP testing.
-- User named "drupal" with sudo ability.
+- User named "www-data" with sudo ability.
 - Self-signed certificate for HTTPS browsing.

+The second is a database container, using the generic official MariaDB image.

+## Oracle Linux Version

+An older version that required Oracle Linux has been split off into the oracle-linux branch.
+Work will continue forward with the main branch, but that is maintained for anybody looking for an Oracle Linux version.